oduerr/tf_docker/README.md

 ```
 for i in `seq 8800 8850`; do docker run -d -p $i:8888 oduerr/tf_docker;  done;
 ```

+### Further information
+More information on the docker container, can be found at [https://tensorchiefs.github.io/dl_course_2018/docker.html](https://tensorchiefs.github.io/dl_course_2018/docker.html)

 ### Notes using AWS
 I used the provided Amazon AMI (Amazon Linux AMI 2016.03.3 (HVM), SSD Volume Type - ami-31490d51).
 However it does not come with docker installed.
 I installed it as descripbed in